thomas-sheard/dotfiles/README.md

-This repo tracks my config files across both my laptop (running Arch + Sway) and desktop (running CachyOS + Plasma).
+This repo tracks my config files across both my laptop (running Arch + Sway) and desktop (running CachyOS + Sway).

 Each directory in `~/dotfiles/` contains the entire path from `$HOME` to the relevant configuration files.